taiseen/learning-react-fabric-js/README.md

 * 🅰 select all object that draw in canvas + ⌨ key operation
 * 🔎 canvas zoom functionality
 * ⌨ "tab" key press event to navigate inside canvas object for selection...
-* Check that Caps Lock is on
+* ⌨ Check that Caps Lock is on
-* Get the mouse position
+* 🖱️ Get the mouse position
+* 📝 StickyNote demo testing add...

 <br/>